-- a) Ensure development does not limit the capability of a Provincial highway to move all modes of traffic safely and efficiently or impact access to Provincial Roads (PRs) and Provincial Trunk Highways (PTHs). - b) Encourage developments to have internal road networks with limited access to PRs and PTHs. - Proposed developments that may have a detrimental impact on safety and/or the efficient operation of the Provincial highway system shall not be permitted unless mitigation measures suitable to the Province are incorporated. - d) Access points to the Provincial highway system should be consolidated in collaboration with the Province on the location, design and implementation of controlled intersections, where warranted, through development of an Access Management Strategy. - e) The clustering of uses, such as commercial developments, and the establishment of an internal road system should be encouraged to reduce the use of frontage roads when planning new areas of development in proximity to a Provincial highway. - f) Rights-of way in new developments may be required to accommodate future Provincial highway widening and/or extensions. - g) Provide adequate buffering between the Provincial Trunk Highways and any adjacent residential developments.
+- a) A permit is required from the appropriate Provincial authority for any new, modified, or relocated access, or to intensify the use of an existing access to a Provincial highway, for any site adjacent to a Provincial road or Provincial trunk highway that is not the responsibility of the City.
+A permit is also required from the appropriate Provincial authority for any structures proposed, or to change or intensify the use of an existing structure, within the controlled area adjacent to a Provincial highway. - b) Ensure development does not limit the capability of a Provincial highway to move all modes of traffic safely and efficiently or impact access to Provincial Roads (PRs) and Provincial Trunk Highways (PTHs). - c) Encourage developments to have internal road networks with limited access to PRs and PTHs. - d) Prohibit proposed developments that may have a detrimental impact on safety and/or the efficient operation of the Provincial highway system, unless mitigation measures suitable to the Province are incorporated. - e) Consolidate access points to the Provincial highway system in collaboration with the Province on the location, design, and implementation of controlled intersections, where warranted, through development of an Access Management Strategy.